Concordium/concordium.github.io/source/mainnet/net/guides/become-baker.rst

 Keep the output file name as ``validator-credentials.json``.

-The following arguments are also required for the ``baker add`` transaction:
+The following arguments are also required for the ``validator add`` transaction:

 - ``--open-delegation-for`` sets whether the validator's staking pool is open for delegators.
 Options are: ``none`` (no delegators will be allowed), ``all`` (any account can delegate), ``existing`` (only existing delegators can delegate).
 - ``--validator-url`` is the URL for validator information.
 The URL should resolve to (JSON-formatted) metadata about the validator.
 - ``--out`` can be used to write a validator credential file containing the validator ID (and the supplied keys) to use when starting a validator node.
 - ``--delegation-transaction-fee-commission`` specifies the transaction fee commission for the staking pool.
-- ``--delegation-baking-commission`` specifies the validation commission for the staking pool.
+- ``--delegation-block-commission`` specifies the block commission for the staking pool.

 ..
 Note::